Global conference on countering money laundering and digital currencies

 - All countries should increase training initiatives in this field (manuals, training initiatives, exchange programs and international conferences).
 Special attention should be dedicated to Regulators, Prosecutors and Judges, FIU Experts, Police Investigators and relevant private partners.
 International regular training on trends, new technologies, and financial innovation should also be provided by FATF, Interpol, Europol, CEPOL and the Basel Institute on Governance to make sure experiences and best practices are shared thus achieving similar international standards;

-- All countries are advised to regulate Digital Currencies Exchangers and Wallet Providers under their current Anti Money Laundering and Counter Terrorism Financing Legislation in line with the obligations already pending on the Financial Sector;
+- All countries are advised to regulate Digital Currencies Exchangers and Wallet Providers under their current anti-money laundering and countering the financing of terrorism (AML/CFT) legislation in line with the obligations already pending on the financial sector;

-- All countries are advised to take action against Digital Currencies Mixers/Tumblers.
-Such services are designed exclusively to anonymize transactions and to make it impossible for Law Enforcement Agencies to detect and trace suspicious transactions.
+- All countries are advised to take action against digital currencies mixers/tumblers.
+Such services are designed exclusively to anonymise transactions and to make it impossible for law enforcement agencies to detect and trace suspicious transactions.
 The existence of such companies should not continue to be tolerated;

 - All countries are advised to consider the creation of the crime of unexplained wealth.
 The existence of such crime and its usage as a predicate offence for the crime of money laundering is key factor successful investigations/convictions/confiscations in this field.